STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

-UEA Student Services is recruiting enthusiastic, capable and responsible people to join our team of Student Services Residents (SSRs) for an immediate start in autumn 2019.
+UEA Student Services are recruiting enthusiastic, capable and responsible people to join our team of Student Services Residents (SSRs) for the 2020/21 academic year.

-SSRs work closely with staff in the Student Services to deliver high quality advice, guidance and support to students living in residences and to facilitate the development of a well-integrated residential community.
+SSRs work closely with colleagues in the Student Services to deliver high quality advice, guidance and support to students living in residences and to facilitate the development of a well-integrated residential community.

 In return for rent-free self-contained accommodation (either a single-person flat, or a two-bedroom flat or family house shared with another SSR) comprising living room, bedroom, kitchen and bathroom, SSRs will: